 Fig. 2E: AQUA satellite picture on 24 November 2015 shows widespread shower activities over the Borneo island.

 2.3 The hotspot charts for November 2015 for

 - Cambodia, Myanmar, Thailand, Lao PDR and Vietnam;

 3. Status of El Niño/La Niña

-3.3 Typically the impact from El Niño for the Southeast Asia region is drier than average rainfall conditions, especially for the southern and eastern parts during June to October.
+3.3 Typically the impact of El Niño for the Southeast Asia region is drier than average rainfall conditions, especially for the southern parts of the ASEAN region during June to October.
 More locally-specific impact differs from place to place and for different seasons.

 3.4 The region is currently in the Northeast Monsoon season (late Nov – Mar).
 The impact of El Niño is usually less pronounced during the Northeast Monsoon season as compared to the Southwest Monsoon season (Jun – Sep).